jeremy-p-b/jeremy-p-b.github.io/content/authors/admin/_index.md

 ## About

 I am a postdoctoral research fellow within the CAUSALab within the Department of Epidemiology at Harvard T.H.
 Chan School of Public Health.
-My research examines the safety and effectiveness of medications using routinely collected data (electronic health records and insurance claims).
+My research examines the safety and effectiveness of medications through observational studies using routinely collected data (electronic health records and insurance claims).
 A particular focus of my research is the use of statistical and causal inference methods, such as quantitative bias analysis and self-controlled study designs, to provide robust evidence.

-Recently a focus of my research has been the effects of medications in pregnancy.

 I completed a PhD in pharmacoepidemiology at the London School of Hygiene and Tropical Medicine.
 I have an MSc in the Control of Infectious Diseases from the London School of Hygiene and Tropical Medicine and a BA in Biological Sciences from the University of Oxford.